planetlabs/draino/README.md

 1. The Node Problem Detector detects a permanent node problem and sets the corresponding node condition.
 2. Draino notices the node condition.
-It immediately cordons the node to prevent new pods being scheduled there, and schedules a drain of the node.
+When the node is eligible (priorities/filters) it taints the node to prevent new pods being scheduled there, and schedules a drain of the node.
 3. Once the node has been drained the Cluster Autoscaler will consider it underutilised.
 It will be eligible for scale down (i.e. termination) by the